 Review and evaluate your Magento 1 store.
 Unfortunately, your plugins or out-of-date data are incompatible with the new version.

 Check out the extensions that are currently installed.
 List the extensions used in Magento 1.

 - Examine the critical aspects to determine which plugins are necessary for the new website.

-- You can devise a strategy for personalizing the new site design and theme.
+- You can devise a strategy for personalizing the new site design and magento 2 theme.
 It includes the homepage, checkout funnel, and the site’s buttons.

 - Eliminate out-of-date data.
 You should eliminate out-of-date data from the database.
-Logs, site content, recently viewed products, and products compared are all included.
+Logs, site information and content, recently viewed products, and products compared are all included.